ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 ## Edit the deployment

 The `kubectl apply` command can be used multiple times against the same definitions; it doesn't need to only be used for creation.
 Sometimes, however, we need to modify a Kubernetes definition directly to make a critical change or to try out different configuration options to solve a problem.
+This is sometimes called "hot editing".
 For this, we can use `kubectl edit`.

 1. Edit the Deployment definition (on Windows, this will open Notepad):
 ```shell